KeirSweeney/InuitCarousel/readme.md

 ```

 ## Use custom settings in the jQuery plugin

 Below are the default settings for the plugin.
-You can override these by passing in a JavaScript object into the plugin when you call it.

 ```javascript
  defaults = {